kfjahnke/zimt/README.md

-# zimt - C++11 template library to process n-dimensional arrays with multi-threaded SIMD code
+# zimt - C++17 template library to process n-dimensional arrays with multi-threaded SIMD code

 Zimt is the German word for cinnamon, and it sounds vaguely like SIMD.
 It should imply something spicy and yummy, and apart from the silly pun there is no deeper meaning.

-The code is still evolving, but approaching a first release.
+The code is still evolving, but the core is stable and in production use.
 Because it's in large parts from an extant library which has seen years of development, the original code was already at a reasonably good level, but I made quite a few design changes.

 The code in this library is based on code from my library [vspline](https://bitbucket.org/kfj/vspline/ "git repository of the vspline library").
 I found that the tools I developed there to process n-dimensional arrays with multi-threaded SIMD code would be useful outside of a b-spline library's context, and that I might be better off letting go of the dependency on the [vigra](http://ukoethe.github.io/vigra/ "The VIGRA Computer Vision Library") library, which I use in vspline for data handling and small aggregates.